SiliconLabs/wifi_combo_applications/SiWx917/ble/iot-pa-ble-ota_fwup_efr_connect/readme.md

 This application demonstrates the procedure to update the SiWx91x module's firmware by receiving a firmware file from a remote device via BLE.
 The application has the provision to upgrade both TA and M4 firmwares.
 The update process works as follows:
    - The SiWx91x module is configured as an advertiser, and an OTA GATT database acts as a GATT server.
-   - The GUI/EFR Connect App is configured as a BLE central and GATT Client.
+   - The GUI/Simplicity Connect App(formerly EFR Connect App) is configured as a BLE central and GATT Client.
-   - When the BLE connection is established between the SiWx91x device, you can browse either M4 or TA file from the GUI/EFR Connect App.
+   - When the BLE connection is established between the SiWx91x device, you can browse either M4 or TA file from the GUI/Simplicity Connect App(formerly EFR Connect App).
-   - The GUI/EFR Connect App sends the selected firmware, either M4 firmware or TA firmware file.
+   - The GUI/Simplicity Connect App(formerly EFR Connect App) sends the selected firmware, either M4 firmware or TA firmware file.
    - The OTA application programs the firmware onto the SiWx91x flash memory and reboots it.

 The application has the provision to upgrade the firmware with below tools